Facebook Linkedin

 5. Once you start singing, your voice does get more assertive.
 Sometimes you have to do it afraid.
 Stop saying, “When I have more money… when I get that degree… then I can do this and that.”

 Finally, let me speak on something from that verse.
 If you are in Christ, victory is already won.
 The problem is some of us don’t know that because we walk funny.
-And we walk funny because we forget whose we are.
+And we walk funny because we forget who we are.
 (Read Gen. 1:26-28 and 2 Cor.
 3:18.)
-We walk in worry.
+We worry.
 We walk in doubt.
 We walk with excuses stumbling out of our mouths.
 We fail to see; we fail to hear.
 Because complacency and complaining are always near.
 We think thoughts that move contrary to what we read in the Bible, even if the Bible is our standard!
 (It begs the question: Is it your standard anymore?)
 And so our marching for the victory already ours is done in vain.

 If you know the chorus, you will understand what Rosamond Johnson meant when he wrote …let us march on till victory is won.
 He talks about singing a song full of the faith that has been taught and full of the hope of the present.
-But here is the thing: If you are listening to the wrong voices, you miss all that, and you march on in a way conducive to the demise we are currently seeing in this land.
+But here is the thing: If you are listening to the wrong voices, you miss all that and march on in a way conducive to the demise we currently see in this land.
 It makes me think of a song I used to sing with the students in children’s ministry: Whose Side Are You Fighting on?

-So, read Philippians 4:6-8 and think about (meditate on) these things!
+So, read Philippians 4:6- 8 and think about (meditate on) these things!
 If you worry or complain, replace that with the phrases there.
 Remember that there are voices – even lyrics of songs – that will bring you down to a place where you can’t get in the door or even get up to march on.